servinglynk/hslynk-open-source-docs/README.md

 For discussion of the HMIS API, please see the [HMIS API Discussion Group](https://groups.google.com/forum/#!forum/hmis-api).
 Please note that that discussion group is vendor-neutral: it is for discussing requests, responses, and endpoints, not specific products or business goals.

-For full API documentation, please see [the reference](https://docs.hslynk.com).
+For full API documentation, please see https://docs.hslynk.com.
 API markup repositories are [here](https://github.com/hmis-api/).